busyboredom/acceptxmr/README.md

 ## Performance

 For maximum performance, please host your own monero daemon the same local network.
-Network and daemon slowness are primary cause of high payment update latency in the majority of use cases.
+Network and daemon slowness are primary cause of high invoice update latency in the majority of use cases.

-To reduce the average latency before receiving payment updates, you may also consider lowering the `PaymentGateway`'s `scan_interval` below the default of 1 second:
+To reduce the average latency before receiving invoice updates, you may also consider lowering the `PaymentGateway`'s `scan_interval` below the default of 1 second:
 ```rust
 use acceptxmr::PaymentGateway;